PolyCole/dotfiles/README.md

 # dotfiles
-The repo hosting my dotfiles, in the event of a system re-construction.
+The repo hosting my dotfiles, in case I quickly need to get back up to speed on a new machine.